-The Competition Commission alleges that the Meta Platform Inc is engaging in anti-competitive behaviour by threatening to remove the government’s chat options from their social networking sites (Facebook and WhatsApp), being GovChat and #LetsTalk.
+The Competition Commission alleges that Meta Platform Inc. is engaging in anti-competitive behaviour by threatening to remove the government’s chat options from their social networking sites (Facebook and WhatsApp), GovChat and #LetsTalk.
 These chat options were free for the South African public to interact with government officials allowing them to raise their concerns as well as gain access to social grants.
 These open information streams provided the government with access to thousands of messages daily which provided valuable information enabling the increase of efficiency in service delivery.
 The removal of such options has resulted in the Competition Commission seeking the Competition Commission Tribunal to impose a maximum fine against Meta South Africa and International.
-This fine is the sum total of 10% of the revenue of Meta Platforms Inc’s South African revenue.
+This fine is a total of 10% of the revenue of Meta Platforms Inc.’s South African revenue.

 Should you require any assistance or any legal advice in this regard, kindly contact us and we will gladly assist.